 To do this, start in Rivera, ride the cable car to Monte Tamaro, and hike to Monte Lema.
 Ride the cable car from Monte Lema down to the town of Miglieglia.
 There is a 5:15 pm bus that will shuttle you back to Rivera.
 Learn more here.

-Prices for the cable car and shuttle bus (photo taken in 2019)
+Prices for the cable car and shuttle bus (photo taken in 2019 but prices are still accurate as of March 2022)

 8. Monte Generoso